stevenleung2018/digital-cv/docs/Resume_of_Steven_leung.md

 ### Mentor for MDS students, UBC, November 2023-Present

--   Mentor two current sutdents as they prepare for their careers after graduation from MDS in June 2024.
+-   Mentor two current students as they prepare for their careers after graduation from MDS in June 2024.

 ## OTHER EDUCATION